jam-do/jam-site/src/md/whitepaper.md

 - All other advantages of the JAMStack approach (https://jamstack.org/): load resistance, high delivery speed, etc.
 - DWA = NFT

-DWA engine works very similar to PHP (hypertext preprocessor), but in addition it can be automatically processed by Edge CDN (JAM Cloud), and to be bound to the blockchain with some metadata containing information about contributions and other.
-Other words, it's like a cloud PHP with a same syntax as at frontend, with ability of isomorphic modules usage.
+DWA engine works very similar to PHP (hypertext preprocessor), but in addition it can be automatically processed by Edge CDN (JAM Cloud), and to be bound to the blockchain entries with some metadata containing information, for example, about contributions chain.

 ### JAM Composer